Castux/code-club/brainfuck/README.md

 The file `prelude.t4` provides various arithmetics, logic, and text functions built on top of the basic constructs of the language.

 For logic functions, it uses the convention that 0 is false and non-zero is true.

+## The `t4` utility

+`Usage: ./t4 [-debug] [-run] source1 [ source2 ... ]`

+Takes in one or more T4 source files, and compiles the `main` function into BF, printing it out to standard output.

+- Requires Lua 5.2, Lua 5.3 or luajit
+- `-debug` will output the BF code with annotations of which sections correspond to which functions.
+Since these annotations do not contain any BF characters, they will be safely ignored by most interpreters.
+- `-run` will execute the BF code with the `bf.lua` library instead of printing it.

+## Performance considerations

+T4 was created as essentially a high level assembler for BF.
+It is more expressive, readable, and safe than working directly in BF, but at the cost of expensive and inefficient stack manipulations.

+- The basic move `a ~> b` has linear complexity O(a) in the **value** of a, since it basically increases b and decreases a one unit at a time.
+- The basic copy `a -> b` is basically equivalent to `a ~> b,tmp` followed by `tmp ~> a`
+- All operations in T4 are based on these two elementary operations
+- Even if most variables are close in memory, that is still a lot of jumping around between fixed place memory cells, incrementing/decrementing them one unit at a time

+Even a basic task like printing (and displaying in decimal) the primes under 300 takes about a minute on my computer.

+The BF architecture is simply not meant to be a realistic one.
+Some optimizations could be made on the code generation, such as combining successive moves, but it is unlikely to make a lot of difference.

+An optimizing interpreter could recognize the typical move/zero/copy pattern from the stream of BF operations and convert them in direct moves and copies in its internal representation.
+This would likely reduce the highest issue with BF, turning it into a regular stack based language.

+## Possible extensions

+- A character literal `"c"` converted to its ASCII value
+- A raw BF literal to insert optimized code in the comfort of the higher level environment, for instance: `/>>[->>+<<]<</`
+- Static array notation for locals: `a[10]`
+- if-then, if-then-else, repeat-until, do-while constructs
+- global variables, stored for instance in the negative indices of the tape, or above a max stack height
+- Some way to make the functions re-entrant to allow recursive style, or at least a way for the compiler to unfold it to iterative